Featured image: The three ways humans can get exposed to environmental pollutants. Image source: Damalas and Koutroubas et al., 2016

 The DEEM model is used to estimate how much pesticide humans consume.
 The model contains data from human consumption surveys (that asked for the type and amount of food consumed) and converts all processed food into its corresponding raw agricultural commodity (i.e., food crops and livestock).
 This is then compared to the concentrations of pesticides that were measured in these agricultural commodities.

 One model which I particularly find interesting is the PBPK model.
 It estimates what skin/mouth/nose exposure is harmful to organisms based on the concentration that causes a toxic effect within the body (the concentration of chemical at the site of action is smaller than the concentration of chemical that enters the body).
 Also, it can estimate what would be the toxic dose in humans from concentrations that cause toxicity in lab animals.
-Besides, the Centers for Disease Control and Prevention (CDC) has tracked the presence and concentration of several chemicals in humans.
-This data is often used to refine models.

 3. Tracking chemicals in populations.
 This has been covered extensively in this post.